Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

 Building an ideal three phase AC voltage signal with a user defined magnitude and angle
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-PowerFactory does not provide a signal generator for sine and cosine functions with user-defined amplitude and phase angle.
+DIgSILENT PowerFactory does not provide a signal generator for sine and cosine functions with user-defined amplitude and phase angle.
 Therefore, the required signal generation is implemented directly within the composite model frame as a dedicated slot (see Figure 46).

 The corresponding logic is shown in Figure 47 while the parameter and output labels are presented in Figure 48.